Luyando-Chitindi/Luyando-Chitindi/README.md

 # HELLO, LUYANDO HERE✨

-A special welcome to my Github profile. i am just a lady who is passionate about learning and code.
+A special welcome to my Github profile. i am passionate about learning how to code.

 ## ABOUT ME